aimeos/aimeos-docs/src/config/mshop/index-manager.md

 * Type: array - List of price types codes
 * Since: 2019.04

-In some cases, prices are stored with different types, eg. price per kg.
+In some cases, prices are stored with different types, e.g. price per kg.
 This configuration option defines which types are incorporated in which order.
 If a price of the defined type with the lowest index is available, it will be indexed, otherwise the next lowest index price type.
 It is